Jayeskumar/DSA-Visualizer/README.md

 # DSA-Visualizer
  DSA visualizer

- Data Strutures and Algorithm Visualize Made Using HTML, CSS and Java Script.
+ Data Structures and Algorithm Visualize Made Using HTML, CSS and Java Script.
 Data Structures are Implemented using Java Script.
  Visualization is Provided in the most intutive way.
- Implemented Various Searching and Sorting Techniques.
- Implemented Graph Algorithms like Djakstra's Algorithm.
+This includes  Various Searching and Sorting Techniques, Graph Algorithms like Djakstra's Algorithm.
- Implemented Linear Data Structures like Stacks an Queues.
+Operations in Linear Data Structures like Stacks an Queues and Various Tree Traversal Techniques.

 test at http://just2test.in/jay/algo/